chillenzer/memmansurvey/README.md

 * `python testAll.py -mem_size 8 -device 0 -runtest -genres`
   * The memory size is in GB
   * The device ID of the device to use (has to match with the CC passed in build stage)

+If you only want results for Gallatin, you can call `python3 testGallatin.py -mem_size 8 -device 0 -runtest -genres `.

 # clean/reset